Xiaokang2022/tkintertools-docs/3.0/documents/animation/index.md

 # tkintertools.animation

-<small>:octicons-mark-github-16: 源代码：[`tkintertools/animation/__init__.py`](https://github.com/Xiaokang2022/tkintertools/blob/3.0.0rc5/tkintertools/animation/__init__.py){ target='_blank' }</small>
+<small>:octicons-mark-github-16: 源代码：[`tkintertools/animation/__init__.py`](https://github.com/Xiaokang2022/tkintertools/blob/3.0.0rc6/tkintertools/animation/__init__.py){ target='_blank' }</small>

-Subpackage of tkintertools
+A subpackage that provides animation-related features.

-Animations are supported, and the behavior of animations can be controlled through control functions, which can be highly customized.
-In addition, the control function also applies to the related classes and functions of the `color` subpackage.
+A highly customizable animation base class and related subclasses are provided, as well as highly customizable control functions.
+In addition, control functions also applies to the related functions of the `color` subpackage.